 Sandy waved a hand in the air.
 “Oh, nothing.
 We were just chitchatting.”

 “Oh, okay.
 I’m beginning to learn that you American women are always so chatty.”

 Sandy laughed.
 “Yes, we can be.”

 We all sat down and enjoyed a fabulous Sunday brunch with pancakes, bacon, eggs, toast, hash browns, steak, and eggs—the works.
 Everything was so delicious.
 It reminded me of my mom and dad’s home cooking.
-For now it was nice to just sit here and eat and learn more about Henry Watson.
-For now, he seemed to be a great new friend, and I hope he will be okay with that.
+For now, it was nice to just sit here and eat and learn more about Henry Watson.
+He seemed to be a great new friend, and I hope he will be okay with that.